kenigbolo/Chafity/README.md

 * Run `bundle install` to install all other dependencies

-Alternatively you can run our automated script by doing the followinf
+Alternatively you can run our automated script by doing the following

 * Give the script execution permissions by running `chmod +x install.sh`
 * Run `./install.sh` to install all other dependencies

     ***Note*** some gems might cause issues while installing, so for unix/linux users try `sudo gem install <gem_name>`
 * Run `rails db:migrate` or `rake db:migrate`